kevinfAAA/kevs-project-portfolio-2/README.md

 #### Header
 ##### FUN QUIZES
 - When “FUN QUIZES” is left clicked with the mouse, the browser sends the user to the Landing page.
 It worked as expected.
+##### PICK A NEW QUIZ
+- When "PICK A NEW QUIZ" is left clicked with the mouse, the browser sends the user to the Landing page.
+It worked as expected.

 #### Times Up Page
 #### Header
 ##### FUN QUIZES
 - When “FUN QUIZES” is left clicked with the mouse, the browser sends the user to the Landing page.
+It worked as expected.
+##### TRY AGAIN
+- When "TRY AGAIN" is left clicked with the mouse, the browser sends the user to the Landing page.
 It worked as expected.

 <a name="bugs"></a>